Musical Theatre Auditions

 Audition tips

-From Nicolette Hart, voice faculty member in musical theatre:
+From Nicolette Hart, voice faculty:

 • Choose material that matters to you.